Allianz: 20th-century developments

-In 1905 the company began to offer fire insurance, and in 1911 it began to sell machinery breakdown policies.
+In 1905, the company began to offer fire insurance, and in 1911 it began to sell machinery breakdown policies.
 Allianz remained the only company in the world that sold machine breakdown insurance until 1924.
-In 1918 it began to offer automobile insurance as well.
-In 1921 Von Naher died and was succeeded by Kurt Schmitt.
+In 1918, it began offering automobile insurance as well through a joint venture called Kraft Versicherungs-AG.
+In 1921, Von Naher died and was succeeded by Kurt Schmitt.
 The company would begin to offer life insurance as of 1922, becoming Europe's largest offerer of the policies by the end of the 1920s.

-In 1927 Allianz merged with Stuttgarter Verein Versicherung AG and two years later acquired the insurance businesses of Favag, a large German insurer that declared bankruptcy due to the onset of the Great Depression.
+In 1927, Allianz merged with Stuttgarter Verein Versicherung AG, which was then the leading accident and third-party liability insurer.
+Two years later, it acquired the insurance businesses of Favag, a large German insurer that declared bankruptcy due to the onset of the Great Depression.
 Expansion of the company then slowed until 1938 at which point it employed more than 24,000 people.
 Christian Stadler wrote of the history of Allianz that it "shows how important it is to diversify into related areas to hedge against the risk of fundamental changes in markets and economies".

-Allianz was a major supporter of the Nazi movement, Hitler's first cabinet included the head of Allianz as a cabinet member.
-On June 30, 1933, Kurt Schmitt, Allianz Director-General, was appointed Economics Ministers for the Third Reich under Adolf Hitler and became SS Honorary Member.
+Allianz was a major supporter of the Nazi movement, and Hitler's first cabinet included the head of Allianz as a cabinet member.
+Allianz provided massive financial support at a crucial time for the expansion of the NSDAP.
+On 30 June 1933, Kurt Schmitt, Allianz Director-General, was appointed Economics Minister for Nazi Germany under Adolf Hitler and became an SS honorary member.
+He was a supporter of 'Aryanization' and pushing out Jews from public life in Germany.
+He later received various honours from the SS including the Deaths Head and Iron Cross.
 From 1933 to 1945, Allianz insured sub-organizations of the NSDAP and opened up new areas of business as the German Reich expanded.
-Among other things, the customer base was expanded through the takeover of Jewish insurance houses.
+Among other things, the customer base was expanded through the takeover of Jewish insurance houses as part of the Aryanization initiative (seizing Jewish businesses to put in non-Jewish hands).
 Allianz profited directly from deportations.
 From 1940 onwards, Allianz insured SS armaments factories, prisoners' barracks, material stores and vehicle fleets in concentration camps, including Auschwitz, Buchenwald and Dachau.
 Allianz employees regularly inspected concentration camps.